pyeventsourcing/eventsourcing/README.md

 * Optionally decouple topics from actual code, so classes can be moved.

-## Version 2, Planned Backwards-Incompatible Changes
+## Possible Backwards-Incompatible Changes

+* Move base event classes off from abstract classes, so developers don't can't get confused with events defined on super classes that can't be retrieved from the event store, because they don't know which concrete class they pertain to.
+This would be a code change rather than a data migration thing.

 * Remove id_prefixes in stored entity ID, because it makes the code a bit complicated, since each domain event needs to know which entity class it is for, and that's not always desirable.

-* Move event classes from abstract classes, so concrete classes can't get confused with events defined on super classes that can't be retrieved from the event store because they don't know which concrete class they pertain to.
+This would involve internal code changes that probably wouldn't impact on applications using this package, however it would impact existing data.
+This change might not even be a good idea.

+* Stored event repositories that primarily uses version numbers instead of UUIDs to key and order stored events.